Generation Z in the United States: Mental

 A 2018 survey by the American Psychological Association revealed that Generation Z had the weakest mental health of any living generation; some 91% of this demographic cohort reported physical or emotion symptoms associated with stress.
 Surgeon General of the United States Vivek Murthy stated in a 2021 advisory that the shares of young people having suicidal ideation and suffering from persistent feelings of sadness or hopelessness had grown precipitously compared to the previous decade.
 There is a growing body of evidence that there is a direct link between having access to social media at a young age and weak mental health, especially among teenage girls.
 Parents who are overly involved in their children's lives are likely making matters worse by preventing their children from developing emotional resilience.
 Across the United States, university students are seeking mental health support.
 Many are discussing their distress over climate change with their psychotherapists.

-A research paper published in JAMA in 2019 found a marked increase in suicide rates among adolescents.
-In 2017, the suicide rate for people aged 15 to 19 was 11.8 per 100,000, the highest point since 2000.
-The authors of the JAMA paper suggest an increased willingness by families and coroners to label a death as a result of suicide, depression or opioid usage.
+Compared to the 2000s, the 2010s saw a marked increase in the rate of suicide among adolescents, due to an increased willingness by families and coroners to label a death as a result of suicide, depression or opioid usage.
 Nadine Kaslow, a psychiatrist and behavioral scientist at the Emory University School of Medicine, pointed to the weakening of familial and other social bonds and the heavy use of modern communications technology, which exposes people to the risk of cyber-bullying.
-The number of American teenagers who suffered from the classic symptoms of depression rose 33% between 2010 and 2015.
-During the same period, the number of those aged 13 to 21 who committed suicide jumped 31% between 2010 and 2015.
+The number of American teenagers who exhibited the classic symptoms of depression jumped during the 2010s.
 Psychologist Jean Twenge and her colleagues found that this growth of mental health issues was associated with spending more time in front of a screen.
 It is not clear, however, whether depression causes a teenager to spend more time online or the other way around.
 Teens who spent more time online were more likely to not have enough sleep, a major predictor of depression.
 By the mid-2020s, however, the growth of depression and anxiety among young Americans has stalled or slightly reversed, though the reasons remain poorly understood.